worldbank/gld/Support/A - Guides and Documentation/GLD Manual Files/Geography.md

 **subnatid1**

-subnatid1 refers to a subnational identifier at the highest level within the country’s administrative structure.
-This is typically a province or state.
+subnatid1 refers to the highest available source subnational geographic classification.
+This is often a province or state, but it may be a statistical geography such as NUTS-1 that does not formally exist in the country's administrative hierarchy.
+Geographic identifiability is independent of survey representativeness; use subnatidsurvey to record the lowest level at which the survey is representative.
 The variable is string and country-specific categorical.
 Numeric entries are coded in string format using the following naming convention: “1 – Hatay”.
 That is, the variable itself is to be string, not a labelled numeric vector.

 **subnatid2**

-subnatid2 refers to a subnational identifier at which survey is representative at the second highest level within the country’s administrative structure.
-This is typically a district.
-The variable is string and country- specific categorical.
+subnatid2 refers to the second available level in the source subnational geographic hierarchy.
+This may be administrative or statistical and does not imply that the survey is representative at this level.
+The variable is string and country-specific categorical.
 Numeric entries are coded in string format using the following naming convention: “1 – Hatay”.
 That is, the variable itself is to be string, not a labelled numeric vector.

 **subnatid3**

-subnatid3 refers to a sub-national identifier at which survey is representative at the third level within the country’s administrative structure.
-This is typically a sub-district.
+subnatid3 refers to the third available level in the source subnational geographic hierarchy.
+This may be administrative or statistical and does not imply that the survey is representative at this level.
 The variable is string and country-specific categorical.
 Numeric entries are coded in string format using the following naming convention: “1 – Hatay”.
 That is, the variable itself is to be string, not a labelled numeric vector.

 **subnatid4**

-subnatid4 refers to a sub-national identifier at which survey is representative at the lowest level within the country’s administrative structure.
+subnatid4 refers to the fourth available level in the source subnational geographic hierarchy.
+This may be administrative or statistical and does not imply that the survey is representative at this level.
 In some countries, this is effectively a village.
 The variable is string and country-specific categorical.
 Numeric entries are coded in string format using the following naming convention: “1 – Hatay”.
 That is, the variable itself is to be string, not a labelled numeric vector.

 **subnatidsurvey**